Optical Coherence Tomography (OCT)

 - Monitoring the progression or recovery of ocular and neurological disease.

 The IOL Master is a modern, non-contact machine used for taking measurements of a patient’s eye in preparation for cataract surgery.
-These measurements are used to calculate the suitable type and strength of the new intra-ocular lens which will replace the natural lens during surgery.
-It is considered as the “gold-standard” machine for pre-operational eye measurements.
-Every eye is unique, and it is important to obtain measurements as accurately as possible, so that a patient can achieve the best possible outcome for their vision.
+These measurements are used to calculate the suitable type and strength of the new intraocular lens which will replace the natural lens during surgery.
+It is considered the “gold-standard” machine for pre-operational eye measurements.
+Every eye is unique, and it is important to obtain measurements as accurately as possible so that a patient can achieve the best possible outcome for their vision.
+The images collected on this machine can be viewed by the doctor during surgery at Charlestown Private Hospital.

 Fundus Fluorescein Angiography

 Fundus Fluorescein Angiography is a diagnostic procedure, used to examine the blood vessels of the retina.
-Fundus angiography is often performed to confirm the initial diagnosis of a patient with retinal/macular disease.
+Fundus angiography is often performed to confirm the initial diagnosis of a patient with retinal or macular disease.

 Atlas 9000- Corneal Topography